Matawai 1908 - Now

 Matawai School began life in 1908 around the time New Zealander Ernest Rutherford was awarded the Nobel Prize for Chemistry for splitting the atom!
 One wonders if the first five pupils of the school learned of the achievement from the Auckland Weeklies newspaper pages that were used to wallpaper the school room.

 The students were taught by 17-year-old Elizabeth Redpath who would make the trek to Matawai from her home in Rakauroa along the muddy track on horseback.
 The school room at Matawai was a small room attached to the washhouse of RJ Fleming (dad to three of the children) and because of its unusual wall coverings it became known as The Paper Room.
 Classes were later held in a lean-to at the back of the Matawai Hall before the first school building was built in 1913.
 By the 1920s there were two classrooms separated by a curtain and another class taught in the hallway.
 The children received cocoa at lunch time.
-Bullrush and rugby was played at break time and if a swim was needed children and teachers would wander down to the river nearby.
+Bullrush and rugby were played at break time and if a swim was needed children and teachers would wander down to the river nearby.
 There were up to 100 children at the school around this time.
 Classrooms were heated by two square stoves which burned wood and coke.
-Considering it often snowed in winter, they were central to a comfortable school day.
+Considering it often snowed in winter, the stoves were central to a comfortable school day.

 In 2008 Matawai School celebrated its 100th year.
 By then it boasted 82 students, four classrooms, a fantastic library, well-resourced computer suite, food technology room, a Playcentre (held in the historic school building), woodwork facilities, an attractive deck complemented by sunshades, and the pool (now covered).